12 simple ways to spread holiday cheer

 Do you have more holiday cheer than you know what to do with?
 Share it!
 Or are you feeling a little Scrooge-y?
 Surprising someone with kindness will get you in the spirit of the season better than anything else.
-Even the smallest gesture of goodwill can mean a lot to people, especially when they aren’t expecting it.
+Even the smallest gesture of goodwill can spread holiday cheer, especially when the recipients aren’t expecting it.
 And who knows?
 A random act of Christmas kindness might become one of your favorite holiday memories or a family tradition to be repeated year after year.

-Here are 12 easy ways to brighten someone’s day and bring more joy to the world—and our list may spark some other ideas.
+Here are 12 easy ways to spread holiday cheer and bring more joy to the world—and our list may spark some other ideas.
 You can spread the goodwill on your own or with a partner or friends.
 Involving kids is a great way to teach them about the meaning of Christmas.

 Inspired?
 Create and share by tagging @hallmarkstores.